Tails86/ansi-string/README.md

     - Integer values which will be parsed in a similar way to above string ANSI directives
 - The following setting types will be used verbatim as the ANSI graphics code and no exceptions will be thrown (handle with care)
     - An `AnsiSetting` object generated outside of `AnsiFormat` function calls
-        - It is advised to check AnsiSetting.valid to ensure settings don't terminate the escape sequence
+        - It is advised to check `AnsiSetting.valid` to ensure settings don't terminate the escape sequence
     - A string which starts with the character `"["` plus ANSI directives (ex: `"[38;5;214"`)

-Hint: After creation, `is_optimizable()` can be called to determine if all settings are parsable.
-Call `simplify()` in order to subsequently force invalid or redundant values to be thrown out.
+Hint: After creation, `is_formatting_parsable()` can be called to determine if all settings are parsable.
+Call `simplify()` in order to force invalid or redundant values to be thrown out.

 Examples: